Ideal Customer Profiling For Tourism Businesses

 Marketing direct to your Ideal Customers

-Because, if you have identified this single person as being your most profitable prospect, then you ONLY need to be communicating with them, where they are listening, and what they want to hear or know.
+Because, if you have identified this single person then you ONLY need to be communicating with them, where they are listening, and what they want to hear or know.

 Without going through the process of identifying your Ideal Customer, you could be spending time and money targeting those who are not necessarily interested in your product/service, or you may be targeting those who we don’t really want to work with.
 If you aren’t specific with your messages, then you aren’t optimising your chances of making as many sales as you possibly can!